 If you’re on a vacation (or a “holiday” for my UK readers) to Europe, you may happen to have the opportunity to purchase some copper cookware while visiting France.
-If your not so lucky, please don’t fret.
+If you’re not so lucky, please don’t fret.
 Premium cookware is also available via the internet – check out my guide for assistance.

-A Tip: Make friends with a Dutch person – most of them speak four or five languages.
-Most of the clerks at Dehillerin speak a little English but they don’t like to and don’t try to pass off some iffy French you learned in high school.
-The French stereotype runs strong at this store.
+A Tip: Make friends with a Dutch person – many of them speak four or five languages.
+Most of the clerks at Dehillerin speak a little English, but I wouldn’t try to pass off some iffy French you learned in high school.
+In my experience, the French stereotype runs strong at this store.
 That being said, it is definitely worth a visit.

-Another copper cookware mecca worth considering is the Village of Villeneuve in Normandy, the traditional home of French coppersmiths, and where a small cottage industry still exists.
+Another copper cookware mecca worth considering is the Village of Villeneuve in Normandy, the traditional home of French coppersmiths, where a small cottage industry still exists.

-The absolute best way – if you like tinned copper instead of stainless, if you’ve got the time, and if you don’t mind used pieces – is to get out amongst the flea markets, junk shops, and antique stores and dig around.
-This is where the real gold lies and the real savings begin.
+The absolute best thing to do when you are here – if you like tinned copper instead of stainless, if you’ve got the time, and if you don’t mind used pieces – is to get out amongst the flea markets, junk shops, and antique stores and dig around.
+This is where the real gold lies, and the real savings begin.

 About Lynne Jaques